Voters wait in line at the Palmyra East precinct in Lebanon County on November 3, 2020.

 Kate Landis / WITF

-These are some of the most powerful positions in state government.
-But the elections that determine who gets the jobs tend to get little attention from voters.
+But while these judges wield considerable power, their elections tend to get little attention from voters.
 In the last two judicial election years that featured partisan contests, turnout hovered in the low 20% range, compared with more than 70% turnout in 2020’s record-setting election.

-Four judges — three Republicans and a Democrat — are trying to snag an open seat on Pennsylvania’s highest court.
+Two judges — a Republican and a Democrat — are trying to snag a single open seat on Pennsylvania’s highest court.

-The Pennsylvania Bar Association has given Brobson, McLaughlin, and Patrick “highly recommended” ratings — its best possible assessment.
+The Pennsylvania Bar Association has given both Brobson and McLaughlin “highly recommended” ratings, its best assessment.

-The Pennsylvania Supreme Court has become a lightning rod in recent years.
+The Pennsylvania Supreme Court has become a lightning rod in the last several years.

-Since then, the GOP has chafed at decisions made by the Democratic majority, which have included an order to redraw the commonwealth’s congressional districts after a ruling that they were unfairly gerrymandered to favor Republicans, which Democrats heralded as sensible and fair.
+Since then, the GOP has chafed at decisions made by the Democratic majority, which have included an order to redraw the commonwealth’s congressional districts after a ruling that they were unfairly gerrymandered to favor Republicans.

 “What the court has done is truly breathtaking,” U.S. GOP Sen. Pat Toomey said during a rare visit to Harrisburg after the decision that year.
 “When the Pennsylvania State Supreme Court violates the law, violates the constitution as they have done in this case, then there is a terrible miscarriage of justice.”